 The majority of USDT-compatible blockchains rely on a Proof-of-Stake (PoS) consensus mechanism to complete transactions.
-PoS blockchains are composed of thousands of validators, or nodes, that lock up native blockchain coins.
+PoS blockchains are composed of thousands of validators or various types of blockchain nodes that lock up native tokens.
 For example, Tron validators must lock up the native TRN token in the network.
 Once a transaction is executed on a PoS blockchain, a validator is selected to validate and process the transaction.

 The frequency of validator selection depends on:

 - How often the validator's server is online.